 This could not be happening.
-My bittersweet sister was not gone.
-She was not dead.
-She would just wake up and tell me to shut the fuck up because I was crying over just a little bit of blood.
+My bittersweet sister wasn't gone.
+She wasn't dead— She would just wake up and tell me to shut the fuck up because I was crying all over her face.

 “Wake up!”
 I screamed.
 “Wake up right now!”

 I sobbed and brushed her hair, now matted with blood, off her forehead.